-This post on how to weave a DIY square knot dog tug toy is still one of the most popular articles in our archives.
+This post on how to weave a DIY square knot dog tug toy is one of the most popular posts in our blog archives.
 Fun never goes out of fashion.
 DIY dog tug toys are quick crafts that can be made with inexpensive materials and minimal supplies.
-Check out our DIY details below, including instructions, diagrams, and pictures for how to make a simple four strand woven fleece square knot dog tug toy.
+Full DIY details are shared below, including instructions, diagrams, and pictures of how to make a simple four strand woven fleece square knot dog tug toy.

 Flashback to Puppy Playtime